-The route from Williams Lake to Lak la Hache was a tough day of cycling due to strong headwinds and hills.
+The route from Williams Lake to Lac la Hache in BC Canada was a tough day of cycling due to strong headwinds and hills.
 I ended up camping behind a fruit and veg shop for the night!

 Tough cycling conditions from Williams Lake